deforation/sec_seccomp_framwork/README.md

 The following constructs are supported:
 Keep in mind, that each rule can only apper once, but it is possible to specify multiple checks / actions by separating them with a comma

+ - {after}			Allows to specify special rules when the system call was already executed, allowing to check and manipulate return parameters of functions like: read, recvmsg, ...
+					The normal behaviour of seccomp is to check the system call before it is executed
+					example: [read:after]
+					exanoke: [recvmsg:after]

 - {action} 		represents an action like (terminate, allow, skip, trap)